 Overall, it’s quite a beautiful and peaceful area to relax and also to have fun!
 It’s most definitely one of the best resort pool areas I’ve ever had the privilege to visit.

 After our relaxing time at the pool, we went back to our suite, changed, and then headed out to Disney Springs for dinner.
 After dinner, a special treat awaited me: my evening spa appointment!
-As mentioned above, one of the fantastic perks I received by booking through my travel agent was a $100 spa credit, so I certainly could not let that go to waste.
-I decided to get a pedicure (with the credit, the cost was barely covered!).
+I decided to get a pedicure.

 Here is the beautiful area leading up to the spa entrance: